equinor/deepwell/README.md

     git clone https://github.com/equinor/deepwell
     cd deepwell

-3. Build the docker image
+3. First, open powershell and make sure you are allowed to run scripts by entering:
+    ```
+    Set-ExecutionPolicy Unrestricted
+    ```
+   You only have to do that one time.

+4. Then you can navigate to the deepwell repository on your computer and build the container by running:
+    ```
     .\deepwellstart.ps1 -build
+    ```
    All dependencies are installed when building the image for the first time.

-4. Train, retrain, leveltrain or load different agents using the arguments below.
+5. Train, retrain, leveltrain or load different agents using the arguments below.

 ## Running with script (Windows/PowerShell)

-First, open powershell and make sure you are allowed to run scripts by entering:

-    Set-ExecutionPolicy Unrestricted

-You only have to do that one time.
-Then you can navigate to the deepwell repository on your computer and build the container by running:

-    .\deepwellstart.ps1 -build
-Then, to train the agent, simply enter:
+After you have built the container you train the agent by entering:

     .\deepwellstart.ps1 -run train <num timesteps> <model nickname> <agent>